MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 ## Learning Objectives

-- Learn the different types of operators
+- Learn and apply operators
 - Write a tax app

 ### Variables and scoping